-- (1) Students will use machine learning techniques to develop a set of energy consumption models that simulate the energy cost of components in a cluster system and validate the models on real applications. - (2) Students will develop a literature review to gain knowledge and experience of DS and PDC systems. - (3) Students will conduct experiments to characterize energy consumption patterns of major components in the testbed cluster through data collection and analysis.
+(1) Students will apply a set of temperature and energy consumption models to validate various workload scheduling strategies by using real-world datacenter workload traces on a datacenter simulator.
+(2) Students will develop a literature review to gain knowledge and experience of DS and PDC systems.
+(3) Students will explore methods to feed real-world datacenter workload traces to a datacenter simulator, design and conduct experiments to evaluate the energy-efficient of workload scheduling strategies through data collection and analysis.